 Multi-Touch attribution model for Shopify: What it is and How to do it

-Shopify Analytics' Marketing Reports feature two attribution models to assess credit for conversion event.
+Shopify Analytics' Marketing Reports feature two attribution models to assess credit for conversion events.
 The first is Conversion by First touch attribution, which provides all the recognition to the initial touchpoint; while Conversion by Last touch attribution assigns full credit of conversion to its concluding contact point.

 Shopify attribution measures conversions based on the last clicked interaction, disregarding any credit to direct channels.
 This means that it will attribute credit for a conversion to the most recent click and its corresponding keyword, even if prior visits were from people who directly navigated to your eCommerce store.
-With Shopify Analytics' suite of tools, you can compare conversions between first-time visitors and those returning through their last interactions.

 The Difference Between Multi-Touch Attribution and single-touch attribution Models

 Multi-touch attribution models assign credit to more than one touchpoint during the buying process.
-For example, a user may have seen an Facebook ad on social media and then clicked on a paid Google search ad before making a conversion.
+For example, a user may have seen a Facebook ad on social media and then clicked on a paid Google search ad before making a conversion.
 With multi-touch models, each of those interactions would be assigned some credit for the eventual sale.
-This is different from single-touch models which only assigns credit to the first or last interaction that occurred during the purchase journey.
+This is different from single-touch models which only assign credit to the first or last interaction that occurred during the purchase journey.

 Benefits of Multi-Touch Attribution